vickmuir/Backup/bmr-plugin.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Installing the Bare Metal Restore Plug-in
+# Installing the Bare Metal Restore plug-in

 BMR is a disaster recovery solution for Microsoft Windows.
 You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure, occurred.
 With BMR, you can quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.BluSoftlayer_full}}.